Peter Gric: Techniques

 Gric uses oil paint, acrylic paint, or combinations thereof.
 He also uses airbrushes.
 Most of his work he designs in graphic software and the more complex pieces, he models in 3D software.
 Despite his work in computer graphics, it is not his primary medium.

-Motives
+Motifs

 His art is a combination of futuristic landscapes and architecture, biomechanical surrealism and fantastic realism.
 Before his artistic career, he was influenced by science fiction illustrators Chris Moore, Peter Elson and by Star Wars movies.
 However, his biggest influence was surrealistic paintings by his father, and artists like Salvador Dalí, Giorgio de Chirico, Max Ernst, Ernst Fuchs, Rudolf Hausner, Samuel Bak, Alfred Kubin, Hans Ruedi Giger and later Zdzisław Beksiński, Odd Nerdrum and De Es Schwertberger.
 Most of his inspirations are from nature and architecture, but he is also fascinated by erosion, abstract geometry and women's bodies.
 Gric creates visions and fantasy that he himself can't explain.
 Like Beksiński, he doesn't care about interpretations of his works.